-Whether you need legal advice while reviewing the other party’s contract, or help drafting your own construction contract, Lawrence Law can help you establish and understand the terms of your agreement prior to the start of the project.
+Whether you need legal advice while reviewing the other party’s construction contracts, or help drafting your own construction contracts, Lawrence Law can help you establish and understand the terms of your agreement prior to the start of the project.

 - For most jobs, Subcontractors must execute the prime contractor’s subcontract agreement, which is imbalanced and intended to protect only the prime contractor.
 Lawrence Law routinely reviews subcontracts to educate and protect subcontractors from risks associated with payment clauses, indemnification, and liquidated damages, among other unfavorable terms and conditions.